 You may have run your farm as a business.
-For your farm to have been a business, it must have been able to make a profit, or you must have expected it to make a profit in the near future.
+For your farm to be considered a business, you must have carried on activities with the intention of making a profit and there must be evidence to support that intention.

 However, if farming was not your chief source of income (for example, you did not rely on farming alone to make your living), you may be able to deduct only part of your net farm loss.